 Elections in the United States continue to face threats from false and misleading narratives, conspiracy theories, misinformation, disinformation, and malinformation.

-This event will feature insights from national and local experts on the history of information disorder and its effects on political discourse.
+This event featured insights from national and local experts on the history of information disorder and its effects on political discourse.

-Speakers are Shireen Mitchell (founder of Stop Online Violence Against Women, Inc.) and Jennifer Slavik Lohman (director of the St. Louis Area Voter Protection Coalition).
+Speakers are Shireen Mitchell, founder of Stop Online Violence Against Women, Inc. and Jennifer Slavik Lohman, director of the St. Louis Area Voter Protection Coalition (PowerPoint).

 Gena Gunn McClendon, director of Voter Access and Engagement in the Center for Social Development and Vicki C. Washington, St. Louis Area Voting Initiative, moderated the discussion.